-- 1. Define the role of an event planner. - 2.
-Describe the huge wedding planner industry. - 3.
-Explain the role of event space for venue managers. - 4.
-Explain the wide range of event careers ranging from detailed planning to high-level multitasking during event execution. - 5.
-Find salary ranges of event planners. - 6.
-Find companies that are hiring planners and their required qualifications. - 7.
+- 6. Find companies that are hiring planners and their required qualifications. - 7.
 Explain certifications or degrees related to becoming an event planner. - 8.
-List different event planning sectors. - Supply Chain Management of an Event - 1.
+List different event planning sectors. - J. Supply Chain Management of an Event - 1.
 Define vendors for event planning. - 2.
 Explain the importance of relationships with the vendors. - 3.
 Describe financial negotiation with vendors. - 4.
 Describe vendor contracts and what should be on there. - 5.
 Explain vendor set up, presentation, and tear down timeline. - 6.
 Explain the reason for vetting vendors to determine their qualifications and reliability. - 7.
 Explain vendor insurance and liability.

-troduction to Event Plar ig Sheet Expectation Item Not Demonstrated Below Expectations Meets Expectations Exceeds Expectations Point Earne Demonstrates understanding of the role play and defines problem(s) to be solved No description or role play synopsis provided; no problems defined Describes and provides role play synopsis OR defines the problem(s) Describes and provides role play synopsis AND defines the problem(s) Demonstrates expertise of role play synopsis AND definition of the problem(s) 0 points 1-8 points 9-12 points 13-15 points Identifies alternatives and the pro(s) and con(s) of each No alternatives identified Alternative(s) given but pro(s) and/or con(s) are not analyzed At least two alternatives given, and pro(s) and con(s) are analyzed Multiple alternatives given and multiple pros and cons analyzed for each 0 points 1-9 points 10-16 points 17-20 points Identifies logical solution and aspects of implementation No solution identified Solution provided, but implementation plan not developed Logical solution and implementation plan provided and developed Feasible solution and implementation plan developed, and necessary resources identified 0 points 1-9 points 10-16 points 17-20 points Demonstrates knowledge and understanding of the event competencies: Customer service skills / management skills / event staffing / legal aspects / convention management / designing & executing an event / crowd control / pricing / careers in event planning / supply chain management No competencies demonstrated One or two competencies are demonstrated Three competencies are demonstrated Four or more competencies are demonstrated supply chain management 0 points 1-9 points 10-16 points 17-20 points Presentation Delivery o pointo i y points Statements are well-organized and clearly stated Competitor(s) did not appear prepared Competitor(s) were prepared, but flow was not logical Presentation flowed in logical sequence Presentation flowed in a logical sequence; statements were well organized 0 points 1-6 points 7-8 points 9-10 points Demonstrates self-confidence, poise, assertiveness, and good voice projection Competitor(s) did not demonstrate self-confidence Competitor(s) demonstrated self- confidence and poise Competitor(s) demonstrated self- confidence, poise, and good voice projection Competitor(s) demonstrated self- confidence, poise, good voice projection, and assertiveness 0 points 1-2 points 3-4 points 5 points Demonstrates the ability to effectively answer questions Unable to answer questions Does not completely answer questions Completely answers questions Interacted with the judges in the process of completely answering questions 0 points 1-6 points 7-8 points 9-10 points - ode penalty and/or 5 points for late arrival penalty) Present ation Total (100 points) Name(s): 1 School: Judge Signature: Date:
+Exceeds Points Expectation Item Not Demonstrated Below Expectations Meets Expectations Expectations Earned Demonstrates understanding of the role play and defines problem(s) to be solved No description or role play synopsis provided; no problems defined Describes and provides role play synopsis OR defines the problem(s) Describes and provides role play synopsis AND defines the problem(s) Demonstrates expertise of role play synopsis AND definition of the problem(s) 0 points 1-8 points 9-12 points 13-15 points Identifies alternatives and the pro(s) and con(s) of each No alternatives identified Alternative(s) given but pro(s) and/or con(s) are not analyzed At least two alternatives given, and pro(s) and con(s) are analyzed Multiple alternatives given and multiple pros and cons analyzed for each 0 points 1-9 points 10-16 points 17-20 points Identifies logical solution and aspects of implementation No solution identified Solution provided, but implementation plan not developed Logical solution and implementation plan provided and developed Feasible solution and implementation plan developed, and necessary resources identified 0 points 1-9 points 10-16 points 17-20 points Demonstrates knowledge and understanding of the event competencies: Customer service skills / management skills / event staffing / legal aspects / convention management / designing & executing an event / crowd control / pricing / careers in event planning / supply chain management No competencies demonstrated One or two competencies are demonstrated Three competencies are demonstrated Four or more competencies are demonstrated 0 points 1-9 points 10-16 points 17-20 points Presentation Delivery Statements are well-organized and clearly stated Competitor(s) did not appear prepared Competitor(s) were prepared, but flow was not logical Presentation flowed in logical sequence Presentation flowed in a logical sequence; statements were well organized 0 points 1-6 points 7-8 points 9-10 points Demonstrates self-confidence, poise, assertiveness, and good voice projection Competitor(s) did not demonstrate self- confidence Competitor(s) demonstrated self- confidence and poise Competitor(s) demonstrated self- confidence, poise, and good voice projection Competitor(s) demonstrated self- confidence, poise, good voice projection, and assertiveness 0 points 1-2 points 3-4 points 5 points Demonstrates the ability to effectively answer questions Unable to answer questions Does not completely answer questions Completely answers questions Interacted with the judges in the process of completely answering questions 0 points 1-6 points 7-8 points 9-10 points Staff Only: Per nalty Points (5 points for dr ess code penalty and/or 5 poi nts for late arrival penalty) Prese entation Total (100 points) Name(s): School: D.: Judge Signature: Date:

-2023-24 Competitive Events Guidelines Introduction to FBLA
+Introduction to FBLA